daattali/beautiful-jekyll/play.md

 ---
 layout: page
-title: Projects
+title: Personal Projects
-subtitle: What keeps me busy
+subtitle:
 comments: true
 published: true
 ---

-This is a collection of some of my personal projects.
-For my academic work, please see **[my CV](/cv)**.

----

 ## Travel

-- I am currently building my tiny home inside a retired news crew van.
+- I am currently converting a jumbo news crew van into a tiny home.
+It has roof-top solar, a fridge/freezer, and fits everything I own!
-- I have been to 26 countries so far!
-I've done 3 major bicycle tours (from Seattle to San Francisco, around Taiwan, and around New Zealand).
+- I have been to 26 countries so far :) I've done 3 major bicycle tours (from Seattle to San Francisco, around Taiwan, and around New Zealand).
 - I've hitchhiked over 10,000 miles in the US, Taiwan, Thailand, Australia, and New Zealand.

 ## Volunteering, Activism, Organizing